As Director Fury once said, it is an old-fashioned idea.

 As a part of my mission to “find God in unexpected ways in everyday life,” I am periodically exploring a deeper, spiritual theme in popular mainstream movies.
 Last week, Melissa, the author of the blog Broken.HEARTED, asked her sons what movie they’d like to see me take on next.
 As you may have guessed, at the top of the list was “The Avengers.”

 My response?
 Challenge accepted.

 I had the same problem with this movie that I had with Avatar last week.
 God’s everywhere in this film.
-Maybe you don’t see it yet, but trust me, you’ll find him if you look for him.
-After all, God promises that we’ll seek him and find him if we seek him with our whole hearts (Jeremiah 29:11-13), and Hollywood is no exception.
+Maybe you don’t see it yet, but trust me, you’ll find Him if you look for Him.
+After all, God promises that we’ll seek Him and find Him if we seek Him with our whole hearts (Jeremiah 29:11-13), and Hollywood is no exception.

-It’s one thing to press a button and blow up a bomb by remote control.
+It’s one thing to blow up a bomb by remote control.
 It’s quite another thing to put yourself on the line to help others.
 That’s what it truly means to be a hero, and no one does heroism better than God.

 Almost from the outset, the world was in trouble.
 No matter how you choose to interpret the book of Genesis in the Bible, either literally or figuratively, the take home point is the same.
-We as human beings were temped by evil.
-We made some mistakes, and, because of those bad choices, the door opened for Satan and all his cohorts to come flooding in.
+We as human beings make mistakes, and, because of those bad choices, the door opens for darkness and evil to come flooding in.

 *Spoiler Alter* Loki, our favorite god-like villain fallen from grace, comes to earth and (you guessed it) opens a door for all hell to come streaming into downtown New York City.